dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/table-status-operators.md

 Furthermore, the task will finish with Failed airflow status as we did not set the **maximum_severity_threshold** parameter.

 Technically, the executed operator returns the TableDataQualityStatusModel object with status details.
-When the task execution succeeds or not, the task instance will be marked as Success or Failed accordingly.
+When the task execution succeeds or not, the task instance in airflow will be marked as Success or Failed accordingly.

 ## TableDataQualityStatusModel fields